-Ironically, last Friday, I published a post criticising American Express Platinum for launching a poor quality Priority Club promotion.
+Ironically, last Friday, I published an article criticising American Express Platinum for launching a poor quality Priority Club promotion.

 And then, what should appear in the post, than a genuinely very attractive deal.
 A free night, for all American Express Platinum cardholders, at a selection of Melia hotels.
 Importantly, there is NO requirement to book further nights – a one-night, totally free, stay is permitted.